-Confidential Employee Who May Access Their Services How to CONTACT Lisa Yamagata-Lynch, Students and (865) 974-6273 Ombudsperson Employees lisayl@utk.edu ombuds.utk.edu A licensed psychologist, psychiatrist, or nurse practitioner in the Student Counseling Center Students (865) 974-2196, if calling during the hours of 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, or during the hours of 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A student who needs counseling support when the Student Counseling Center is not open may call (865) 974-HELP (4357). counselingcenter.utk.edu Student Health Center, Second floor 1800 Volunteer Blvd.
-Knoxville, TN 37996 Open from 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, and from 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A licensed physician, Students (865) 974-3648 registered nurse, or nurse studenthealth.utk.edu Student Health Center
+Confidential Employee Who May Access Their Services How to CONTACT Lisa Yamagata-Lynch, University Ombudsperson and Director of the Office of Ombuds Services, and other employees under the supervision of the Director Students and Employees (865) 974-6273 lisayl@utk.edu ombuds.utk.edu A licensed psychologist, psychiatrist, or nurse practitioner in the Student Counseling Center Students (865) 974-2196, if calling during the hours of 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, or during the hours of 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A student who needs counseling support when the Student Counseling Center is not open may call (865) 974-HELP (4357). counselingcenter.utk.edu Student Health Center, Second floor 1800 Volunteer Blvd.
+Knoxville, TN 37996

-Т
+1

+Open from 8:00 a.m. - 5:00 p.m. on Mondays,

+Tuesdays, Wednesdays, and Fridays, and from 9:00

+a.m. - 5:00 p.m. on Thursdays, except on University

+holidays, breaks, or closures

+A licensed physician, Students (865) 974-5080

+registered nurse, or nurse studenthealth.utk.edu

-practitioner in the Student 1800 Volunteer Blvd.
+practitioner in the Student Student Health Center

+Health Center 1800 Volunteer Blvd.

-Health Center Knoxville, TN 37996
+Ticalcii centei Knoxville, TN 37996

+Kiloxville, TN 37990

 Open from 8:00 a.m. - 4:30 p.m., Mondays,

 Tuesdays, Thursdays, and Fridays, and from 9:00

 a.m. - 4:30 p.m. on Wednesdays, except on

-Ch.
-J. S. University holidays, breaks, or closures
+University holidays, breaks, or closures

+A Process de la contrata del contrata del contrata de la contrata del contrata de la contrata de la contrata del contrata de la contrata del contrata del contrata de la contrata del contrata del contrata de la contrata de la contrata de la contrata del contrata Ct. de de contra

-A licensed psychologist in Students and (865) 974-2161
+A licensed psychologist and Students and (865) 974-2161

-the Psychological Clinic Employees psychclinic.utk.edu
+graduate therapist working Employees psychclinic.utk.edu

-208 UT Conference Center Bldg
+under licensed supervision 208 UT Conference Center Bldg

-600 Henley Street
+in the Psychological Clinic 600 Henley Street

 Knoxville, TN 37996

 Open from 8:00 a.m. - 5:00 p.m., Monday-Thursday,

 and 8:00 a.m. - 5:00 p.m. on Fridays, except on

 University holidays, breaks, or closures

+A licensed social worker in CVM Students (865) 755-8839

+the College of Veterinary and CVM vetsocialwork@utk.edu

+Medicine Veterinary Social Employees vetsocialwork.utk.edu

+Work Clinic , , Helpline hours: Monday - Friday 10 a.m. - 5 p.m.

+University employed Students and Applicable in cases where interpreters are relaying

+Interpreters Employees information between a Complainant and a person

+meer precers Limployees who is a confidential resource.

 A University employee who Students and Varies by employee

-holds a valid license in a Employees
+holds a valid license in a Employees varies by employee

+Employees

 profession for which

 Tennessee law recognizes a

 confidential relationship

--

 between a professional and

 a professional's client or

 patient, if the employee is

 acting within the course

 and scope of his/her

 University employment and

 Tennessee law would

 recognize the existence of a

-•

 confidential relationship

 between the employee and

 the student in the

 particular situation

-Kristen Martin, Team Intercollegiate kmartin5@tennessee.edu
+Kristin Martin, Director, Intercollegiate kmartin5@tennessee.edu

-ENHANCE/EXCEL student- (865) 974-9754
+Mental Health and Wellness ĺ (865) 974-9754

-Coordinator athletes

-only
+and licensed clinicians operating under the student- athletes only

+supervision of the Director

 Dr. Chris Klenck, Head Team Intercollegiate cklenck@tennessee.edu

--

 Physician student- (865) 974-1147

 athletes

 NOTE: Athletic trainers and only

 other staff members in

 Sports Medicine are not

 Confidential Employees.

 They are Mandatory

 Reporters of Prohibited

 Conduct involving students.